Support for male victims

 You may find this kind of attack particularly difficult to deal with because domestic abuse is widely, but wrongly, thought of as a crime that only affects women.

-It doesn't just happen to women – men can be victims of domestic abuse too, whether their partner is a man or a woman.
+It does not just happen to women – men can be victims of domestic abuse too, whether their partner is a man or a woman.

 Confidential help and support is available from a range of organisations.
 They'll listen to you and believe you.
 They offer emotional support and can advise on many topics you may have questions about, like: